December 05, 2022

 Like every other industry, private equity felt the impact of Covid-19.
-The value of private equity deals was lagging in the first half of 2020, when the pandemic gained momentum compared to the years before.
+The value of private equity deals was lagging in the first half of 2020 when the pandemic gained momentum compared to the years before.
 But now, we are in the aftermath of the crisis, looking to rebuild and move forward.
 Similar to the aftermath of any other global incident, we will need people and companies to finance the new projects and buy out the underperforming firms.

-There are many tendencies that we have reason to expect to rise or accelerate in 2021.
+There are many tendencies that we have reason to expect to rise or accelerate in 2023.
 However, many of them can be summarized under three main center themes that will shape this year for private equity – machine learning, virtualization, and ESG.

-In the last decade, we have seen an extreme proliferation of alternative data sources.
+In the last decade, we have seen an extreme proliferation of public web data sources.
 It’s natural to expect the next decade to be all about advancing data analysis technology.
 Machine learning is part of artificial intelligence science that studies the way algorithms can learn to solve new problems without additional programming by humans.
 Private equity firms use machine learning to evaluate buy-out opportunities in the due diligence process and discover new firms ready for the next big investment.
 The ability of algorithms to develop their problem-solving abilities by constantly working on the data ensures machine learning a crucial part in the foreseeable future of private equity.

 PE firms use machine learning as it highly improves the efficiency of the analysis.
 Automated data-handling procedures are generally much faster.
 Add to that the ability of the tools to improve themselves as they are being used, and you’ll get a whole new level of efficiency.
 Additionally, machine learning reduces the likelihood of errors as there is no human bias or weariness involved.
 This leads to cost efficiency, as programming-related operations are excluded and costly errors avoided.